Hackthings/QuerellAI--gcloud/README.md

 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/your-username/reactnode-ai-interviewer/issues).
 We'll be happy to assist you!

+## Future Features Plans

+- we are planning to add a feature of uploading resume and taking interviews based on it.

 ## License

 This project is licensed under the [MIT License](LICENSE).